 Welcome to Economics

-The Economics Program at Santa Barbara City College will provide you with a solid foundation from which you can build analytical skills.
-These skills will improve your decision-making processes in many aspects of your life: as a consumer, an employee, an employer, a voter, etc. Courses in economics will offer the transfer student both theoretical and empirical foundations which will prepare you for further study in many fields, including environmental studies, global and international studies, sociology and history, as well as economics.
+The Economics Program at Santa Barbara City College will provide you with a strong foundation from which you can build analytical skills.
+As a social science, economics draws on many other disciplines including history, politics, and mathematics to provide a systematic way of analyzing a wide range of societal issues.
+The arsenal of analytical tools students acquire by studying economics can be used to analyze anything from a household’s decision to buy a car to a nation’s policies on unemployment and the environment.
+Students will learn about the implications of scarcity on production, consumption, and the allocation of resources and how these affect everyday life.
+Courses in economics will offer the transfer student both theoretical and empirical foundations that will prepare you for further study in many fields, including environmental studies, global and international studies, sociology and finance, as well as economics.

 Program Student Learning Outcomes